mrismanaziz/Reforestation/README.md

-## What's the difference between a seal and a sea lion?
-An ion!
+## A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"